Great Camps: Preservation

 These were subsequently added to the National Register in 1986 and 1987.
-Flat Rock Camp was added in 2006.
+Flat Rock Camp was added in 2006 and Werrenrath Camp in 2010.

-Both Sagamore Camp and Santanoni Preserve have since become National Historic Landmarks, in 2000, as have Camp Uncas, Camp Pine Knot at Raquette Lake and Girl Scout Camp Eagle Island on Upper Saranac Lake, in 2004.
+Both Sagamore Camp and[Santanoni Preserve have since become National Historic Landmarks, in 2000, as have Camp Uncas, Camp Pine Knot at Raquette Lake and Girl Scout Camp Eagle Island on Upper Saranac Lake, in 2004.

-Since the early preservation crises, appreciation of the Great Camps of the Adirondacks has increased, so that fewer seem to be in jeopardy at this time (2006), though the properties are large and costly to maintain.
+Since the early preservation crises, appreciation of the Great Camps of the Adirondacks has increased, so that fewer seemed to be in jeopardy as of 2006.